The optimum shaft coupling for your application

 How do you measure the required shaft diameter and length for the correct selection?

-The shaft diameter is measured using a micrometer or a precise caliper (preferably digital).
+The shaft diameter is measured using a precise calliper (preferably digital).
 It is necessary to measure at several points on the shaft to ensure that there is no ovality.

 At abp, we provide all the necessary information on our product subpages so that you can see immediately whether the coupling is suitable.